80036nd/FutureRestore-Script/README.md

 # How to use:

-Step 0.1) Download your SHSH blob from a SHSH Blobs saver
+Step 0.1) Download your SHSH blob from a SHSH Blobs saver (Have it ready if already downloaded)

-Step 1) Download your iPSW and put it in the folder.
+Step 1) Download iPSW for the saved SHSH blob and put it in the folder.
 Rename the iPSW to restore.ipsw

 Step 2) Open terminal cd into the folder and then run chmod +x restore.sh